Flyingmana/magento-dalekjs/README.md

 magento-dalekjs
 ===============

-Frontend tests using the dalekjs framework in order to perform crossbrowser-tests.
+Magento Frontend test helper for the dalekjs framework in order to perform crossbrowser-tests.

 Test scenarios
 ==============